José Antonio Alonso Navarro: Life and career

 He was born in Madrid, Spain, in 1965.
 Navarro holds a BA in English Philology from the Complutense University of Madrid and a PhD in English Philology from the Coruña University (Spain).
 He wrote a doctoral dissertation about the afterlife in medieval Europe, and included a complete comparative analysis of two medieval texts on the afterlife within the same genre.
 He was awarded the "CUM LAUDE" accolade.

 On 21 March 2017 Nick White, Deputy Head of Mission and Chargé d'Affaires at the British Embassy of Asunción, Paraguay, awarded Navarro a Certificate of Honor on behalf of the British Ambassador in Asunción, Jeremy Hobbs due to his outstanding contribution to the translation and spread of Medieval English literature in both Spain and Paraguay for almost 20 years.

 The French Hispanist professor Marie Christine Seguin from the Catholic Institute of Toulouse published a study on the poetry of José Antonio Alonso Navarro dedicated to Friar Leopold of Alpandeire in Inter-Lignes: Autumn Number 2021 (27) titled in French Crises, Mutations, Recompositions.
 The number 2021 (27) was released in 2023.

 On 23 April 2025, the Minister of the Linguistic Policy Secretariat, Javier Viveros, awarded Alonso Navarro an important recognition plaque for his contribution to the promotion of Spanish Language in Paraguay.

+On December 3rd, 2025 (Wednesday), doctor José Antonio Alonso Navarro was appointed Fellow Member of the Paraguayan Academy of the Spanish Language.

+On June 25, 2026, Dr. Alonso Navarro was appointed a Full Member of the Paraguayan Academy of the Spanish Language and, by extension, of the Royal Spanish Academy.